Admirers still urging sainthood for chaplain killed on 9/11

 In 1974, long before settling in New York, Judge was pastor of St. Joseph Church in East Rutherford, New Jersey.

-John Barone, then a youthful truck driver and now the 68-year-old owner of an engineering firm, was impressed by Judge’s caring ministry to his family when his mother-in-law became seriously ill.
+John Barone, then a youthful truck driver and now the 68-year-old owner of an engineering firm, was impressed by Judge’s caring way of ministering to his family when his mother-in-law became seriously ill.
 Sometimes in church, Barone recalled, Judge would become so impassioned that he’d descend from the pulpit and preach from the aisle.

 “He was genuine — you knew he truly walked in Christ’s shoes,” Barone said.
 “If someone was an underdog, he was their champion.”